brotatos/scripts/README.rst

 clap (compile latex and preview)
 ----

-A quick way to compile latex files and view them in `zathura. <https://pwmt.org/projects/zathura/>`_
+A quick way to compile latex files and view them in evince.

 script
 ------